AmbireTech/adex-protocol/README.md

 In the context of AdEx, this could mean two things:

 1) **OCEAN**/**OUTPACE** validators, responsible for tracking ad impressions/clicks and signing the state.
 The validator set (can also be called a committee) is defined by the OUTPACE channel; or
-2) The proof-of-stake validators in a Cosmos/Polkadot implementation of AdEx.
+2) The proof-of-stake validators in the Polkadot implementation of the [AdEx Registry](#registry).

 Throughout the protocol docs, "validators", "AdEx validators" and "OUTPACE validators" would mean the former.
-To refer to the latter, we would use the term "PoS validators".
+To refer to the latter, we would use the term "PoS validators" or "Registry validators".

 Each validator must have a keypair and a publicly accessible HTTPS endpoint for receiving events from the AdView.